Frances Ha

 Frances Ha is a 2012 American comedy drama film directed by Noah Baumbach.
-It is written by Baumbach and Greta Gerwig, who also stars as Frances, a struggling 27-year-old dancer.
+It is written by Baumbach and Greta Gerwig, who also stars as Frances, a struggling 27-year-old dancer whose career and social life begin imploding at the same time that her best friend's life begins taking off.
 The film premiered at the Telluride Film Festival on September 1, 2012, and was given a limited theatrical release in the United States on May 17, 2013, by IFC Films.